 Note: This class will be held in a live, online format using the Zoom Platform.

-Over the course of a week, we will explore what makes a strong image, and a strong series of images.
+Throughout this workshop, we will explore what makes a strong image, and a strong series of images.
 We will look at photographs created by well-known photographers, and examine how choices related to framing, light, selective focus, and other compositional elements can determine how the world in front of the camera can be transformed.

 Each participant will have the opportunity to pursue the type of work that they are interested in or may choose to explore a different area of photography.
-Through group critiques, and one-on-one sessions, you will have the opportunity to examine your own image-making process, and see how it can be improved through a deeper understanding of what makes a complex, interesting image.
+Through group critiques and one-on-one sessions, you will have the opportunity to examine your own image-making process and see how it can be improved through a deeper understanding of what makes a complex, interesting image.

 Subjects covered during the workshop: